wp-plugins/lastfm-recent-tracks-widget/README.txt

 == Installation ==

-1. Unzip lastfm_recent_tracks.zip and upload the entire folder to wp-content/plugins.
+1. Unzip lastfm-recent-tracks-widget.zip and upload the entire folder to wp-content/plugins.
 1. Activate the plugin through the 'Plugins' menu in WordPress

 = Widget Enabled Themes =